junxit/us-congress-bills-114/metadata.md

 - 2016-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3991-3992)
 - 2016-06-21 — The title of the measure was amended.
 Agreed to without objection.
 - 2016-06-22 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2016-07-14 — Passed Senate without amendment by Unanimous Consent.
+- 2016-07-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2016-07-14 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S5192-5193)
+- 2016-07-14 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S5192-5193)
+- 2016-07-15 — Message on Senate action sent to the House.
+- 2016-07-19 — Presented to President.
+- 2016-07-19 — Presented to President.
+- 2016-07-29 — Became Public Law No: 114-214.
+- 2016-07-29 — Became Public Law No: 114-214.
+- 2016-07-29 — Signed by President.
+- 2016-07-29 — Signed by President.